A Guide to Cognitive Behavioral Therapy

 • Anxiety: There are a variety of anxiety disorders including generalized anxiety disorder, social anxiety disorder, and post-traumatic stress disorder.
 Nerves and uneasiness are at the center of each of these disorders.
 And distorted thoughts—or those cognitive distortions we talked about earlier—can make them even worse.
 CBT, however, can remedy the effects by targeting negative thoughts and teaching clients new, healthier patterns.

-• Alcohol Abuse and Addiction: Alcohol abuse and addiction are tricky issues, as sufferers are at great risk of relapsing.
+• Alcohol abuse and addiction: Alcohol abuse and addiction are tricky issues, as sufferers are at great risk of relapsing.
 CBT focuses on improving the client’s life in many ways in addition to just getting sober.
 This will further motivate them to stay away from the substance and lead a healthy, happy life.

 What Does a CBT Session Look Like?